kuttaineh/ztt/README.md

 ./ztt
 ```
 from your [home directory](https://www.computerhope.com/jargon/h/homedir.htm) which is where you start when first you launch Terminal.

+**Unless you are interested in having [git - the stupid content tracker](https://git-scm.com/docs/git) installed there is no need to read further.**
-## Installing to either GNU/Linux or macOS using git
+### Installing to either GNU/Linux or macOS using git

 #### From a newly opened GNU/Linux or macOS Terminal type (alternatively: copy from here and paste into Terminal):
 ```